electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/drivetrain/brakes/_index.md

 ---
-title: Audi e-tron brakes & recuperation
+title: Audi Q8 e-tron brakes & recuperation
 linktitle: Brakes & recuperation
-description: The Audi e-tron is the first electric series-production model that uses an electrohydraulically integrated brake control system.
+description: The Audi Q8 e-tron uses an electrohydraulically integrated brake control system.
 weight: 7
 ---
 <!-- markdownlint-disable MD033 -->

 ## Regenerative brakes

-With its recuperation concept, the Audi e-tron can recover most of the kinetic energy during braking (recuperation– electric motors in generator mode) and significantly increase range, depending on the topography.
-On the Audi e-tron, there are three ways to recuperate energy:
+With its recuperation concept, the Audi Q8 e-tron can recover most of the kinetic energy during braking (recuperation– electric motors in generator mode) and significantly increase range, depending on the topography.
+On the Audi Q8 e-tron, there are three ways to recuperate energy:

 ### Automatic recuperation